Beekeeping Barrier Management System for Pest and Disease Control

 1. Lack of Equipment and Important Tools

 Some beekeepers might find that they do not have some materials they need.
-It may be because they were not aware that they need to make acquisition of the materials, or because they cannot mobilize the financial resources to buy the materials.
+It may be because they were not aware that they needed to make the acquisition of the materials, or because they could not mobilize the financial resources to buy the materials.
 This has an effect on the overall application and effectiveness of the barrier system.

 2. Impractical Requirements of the Beekeeping Barrier Management System